Breastfeeding has many proven health benefits for mothers and babies, including helping to prevent diabetes.

 Breastfeeding can lower a mother’s risk of type 2 diabetes, high blood pressure, breast cancer, ovarian cancer, osteoporosis and arthritis.
 It may also help you lose the weight you put on during pregnancy and recover from childbirth more quickly.

-During late pregnancy, some women develop blood sugar (blood glucose) levels that are too high (hyperglycemia) even though they didn’t have diabetes before getting pregnant.
+During late pregnancy, some women develop blood glucose (blood sugar) levels that are too high (hyperglycemia) even though they didn’t have diabetes before getting pregnant.
 If you have this condition, called gestational diabetes, you’re at greater risk for type 2 diabetes later in life.
 But the good news is that breastfeeding can reduce your risk because it helps your body process glucose and insulin better.

 How long you breastfeed also affects your chance of developing type 2 diabetes.
 In one study, breastfeeding for longer than two months lowered the risk by almost half.
 Breastfeeding beyond five months lowered it even more.

-Some babies whose mothers have diabetes or experience gestational diabetes are born with low blood sugar (hypoglycemia).
+Some babies whose mothers have diabetes or experience gestational diabetes are born with low blood glucose (hypoglycemia).
 This doesn’t mean they need formula supplementation or cannot be breastfed.
-An infant’s low blood sugar is often best treated by early breastfeeding and skin-to-skin contact with the mother.
+An infant’s low blood glucose is often best treated by early breastfeeding and skin-to-skin contact with the mother.

 Watch how many carbohydrates you eat.
 Work with a registered dietitian nutritionist to make a food plan with the right balance of insulin and carbohydrates.